dev-taewon-kim/vsftpd-configurator/README.md

 2. The available configuration options will be displayed in a numbered list
 3. Enter the number corresponding to the desired option and press Enter
 4. Follow the on-screen prompts for your selected configuration
-5. Once configured, restart the VSFTPD service using `systemctl restart vsftpd` for the changes to take effect

 ## Contributing